robinmattern/FRDocs_dev01-robin/Setup/fr0103_Clone-FR-Apps.md

 - [Enter Comments in Discord](https://discord.com/channels/928752444316483585/931216956827250709)

 #### Introduction
 - FR Apps is a collection of applications.
-The apps increase from simple through database access.
+The apps increase in complexity from simple through database access.
 - In this topic you will clone and test these basic applications on your local workstation.